eudoxia0/anthropic-take-home/README.md

 uv run main.py "Who is the current Secretary-General of NATO?"
 ```

-The result will be rendered as an HTML file in the `logs/` directory.
+This will print the answer to the terminal, but the entire transcript will be rendered as an HTML file in the `logs/` directory.

 To run the eval suite, run: